bhaveshpandey/bhaveshpandey.github.io/_posts/2017-08-01-The-Jungle-Book-Tools-And-Workflows-Development.md

 Here's a collection of my my work on Disney's The Jungle Book.

+- Supervising all the Houdini tasks for Creature FX for The Jungle Book and making sure all the tools functioned correctly and all the shots went on without any technical issues.

 - Most of my work on the show involved developing entire suite of Fur tools in Houdini for realistic and Procedural Fur - Water interaction.